-- 1. Knowledge Students will demonstrate a broad knowledge of the concepts and skills related to the content they teach; - 2.
-Pedagogy Students will demonstrate understanding of research-based practices and methodology, including technology, that is both engaging, and developmentally appropriate for teaching a diverse population of students enhanced by a viable classroom management plan; - 3.
-Leadership Students will exhibit leadership skills needed to organize and manage the complex and dynamic environment of an elementary school---communicate, collaborate, think critically, solve problems, and be a life-long learner; - 4.
+- for teaching a diverse population of students enhanced by a viable classroom management plan: - 3.
+Leadership Students will exhibit leadership skills needed to organize and manage the complex and dynamic environment of a public school---communicate, collaborate, think critically, solve problems, and be a life-long learner; - 4.
 Assessment Students will demonstrate an ability to use both formal and informal assessments that drives instruction resulting in positive impact on student learning - 5.
-Reflection Students will display the reflective skills needed to ensure the progress of each student; - 6.
+Reflection Students will display the reflective skills needed to ensure the progress of each student: - 6.
 Community Students will establish caring relationships with students, their families, and the communities in which they live that demonstrate respect and maintain dignity in all situations.